 A. Natural Binders

-- Starch paste (10–20%): Most widely used binder.
+- Starch paste (10–20%): The most widely used binder.
 Made from potato or corn starch.

 B. Synthetic/Semi-synthetic Binders

-- Povidone (PVP — Polyvinylpyrrolidone): Most popular synthetic binder.
-Used as 2–10% solution.
+- Povidone (PVP – Polyvinylpyrrolidone): The most popular synthetic binder.
+Used as a 2–10% solution.

-- Hydroxypropyl methylcellulose (HPMC): Used as 2–5% solution.
+- Hydroxypropyl methylcellulose (HPMC): Used as a 2–5% solution.

-- Microcrystalline Cellulose (MCC): Used as dry binder in direct compression.
+- Microcrystalline cellulose (MCC): Used as a dry binder in direct compression.

-- Polyethylene Glycol (PEG): Used as meltable binder.
+- Polyethylene glycol (PEG): Used as a meltable binder.

 - Binding tablet granules together to form a compact tablet